-The purpose of this document is to define the general ethical framework, as clearly as possible, for the European Association for Counsellors (EAC) members.
+The purpose of this document is to define general counselling values and ethical practice, as clearly as possible, for the European Association for Counsellors (EAC) members.
 The framework is based on a set of philosophical principles.

 Introduction to Ethical Framework